NickWentworth/rememo/README.md

 ### Hosting Locally

-1. Install [Node.js](https://nodejs.org/en/) and clone this repository
+1. Install [Node.js](https://nodejs.org/en/), clone this repository, and navigate to the root of this project

-2. Install npm dependencies with the following command at the root of the repository:
+2. Install npm dependencies with the following command:

     ```bash
     npm install